EPI-USE-Labs/activesupport-decorators/README.md

 end
 ```

-Set your ActiveSupportDecorators paths similar to setting Rails autoload paths.
-This will load a decorator file if it
+Now tell ActiveSupportDecorators where to look for decorators, similar to setting Rails autoload paths.
+This will load
-matches the original file's name/path and ends with '_decorator.rb'.
-In other words when the engine's app/pet.rb is
+a decorator file if it matches the original file's name/path and ends with '_decorator.rb'.
+In other words when the
-loaded, it will load the main applications app/pet_decorator.rb.
+engine's app/pet.rb is loaded, it will load the main applications app/pet_decorator.rb.

 ```Ruby
 ActiveSupportDecorators.paths << File.join(Rails.application.root, 'app/**')